Lukasdotcom/fantasy-manager-plugin-template/README.md

 # Notes about what data is used

 While the transfermarket is open all the data is updated except for last_match.
 Then once the transfermarket closes the club, picture, value, sale price, and position will not be updated anymore during the matchday.
 Then once the game starts last_match will be updated again, and forecast will stop updating.
-Then once the game ends all the points will stop updating again.
+Then once the game ends all the points will stop updating again unless you set `update_points_after_game_end` to true.